linz/geospatial-data-lake-team/.github/ISSUE_TEMPLATE/user_story.md

 ---
-name: Feature request
+name: User story
-about: Suggest an idea for the Geospatial Data Lake team to work on
+about: Suggest an idea to give the user a more valuable product
-labels: user, story
+labels: user story

 ---